Transifex iOS SDK is a collection of tools for easily localizing iOS applications using Transifex Native.

-Both Objective-C and Swift projects are supported and iOS 10+ is required.
+Both Objective-C and Swift projects are supported, and iOS 10+ is required.

-The package is built using Swift 5.3, as it currently requires a bundled resource to be
+The package is built using Swift 5.3, as it currently requires a bundled resource (introduced in version 5.3) to be present.
+An update that will require a lower Swift version is currently WIP.

 Learn more about Transifex Native.